220919-WVA-JavaReact/Poultry-Connoisseurs-Technology-Project-API/README.md

-# Poultry-Connoisseurs-Technology-Project-API
+# Eggcellent Reviews

 ## Description
-API for the movie app we will be making
+API for the official Eggcellent Reviews website.

 ## Executive Summary
 - Movie App will provide a platform for users to read about and review movies.